 After her brother's arrest on the Fifth Muharram, Sadiya was unable to go about her daily activities.
-The thought of her brother's condition would pain her and the only respite would come from participation in majlis and submission to Moula Abbas (as) who was the flag bearer in the Battle of Karbala.
-She says, "he was arrested while carrying Moula Abbas's flag and now we rely on his commendation".
+The thought of her brother's condition would pain her and the only respite would come from participation in majlis and submission to Moula Abbas who was the flag bearer in the Battle of Karbala.
+Her brother was arrested while carrying Moula Abbas' flag and now she relies on his commendation to God.

-In Kashmir, where there is no justice or redressal mechanism, the only guarantee is the justice in the hereafter (the day of judgement).
+In Kashmir, where there is no justice or redressal mechanism, the only guarantee is justice in the hereafter (the day of judgment).
 This belief empowers women to stand firm in their fight against occupational injustice(s).
-'Agency' as described by Myers (1987) is an aspect of autonomy that one describes by self-definition, determining how one perceives oneself in terms of the aspirations and the kind of person, with particular values and attributes, one considers oneself to be.
-However, this self-definition does not happen in a vacuum, as Abrams (1999) points out.
-It happens through disassociation of oneself from the dominant notion of attaching women with passivity.
-It presents a scope to work on the social conditions for facing extremities.
-In situations where voicing one's struggle is non-viable- religious spaces (physical and metaphorical) become alternative and transformative.
-It enables the believers/devotees to bear the loss or trauma from various oppressions.
-Scott (1985) frames these practices as the 'weapons of the weak' because the traditional ways of political assertion in the form direct expressions of political assertion, eg, organizing, mobilizing, campaigning etc are luxuries that Kashmiri women cannot afford.
-These "weapons" aid in the resistance against the power which is key in understanding the forms in which this agency is exerted.
-Resistance to the military occupation, hence, is not an end but a means to enable long term change through evolving practices and long drawn experiences.
-Women's resistance is not a consistent movement but is rather manifested in covert and obscure forms within a limited framework of a militarised setting, as pointed out by Comaroff (1985).
-Through alternative practices and collectivisation through these ritual practices, their agency is enhanced.
+In situations where voicing one's struggle is non-viable, religious spaces (physical and metaphorical) become alternative and transformative.
+It enables the believers to bear the loss or trauma from various oppressions.
+Scott (1985) frames these practices as the 'weapons of the weak because the traditional ways of political assertion in the form of direct expressions, eg, organizing, mobilizing, campaigning, etc are luxuries that Kashmiri women cannot afford.
+These "weapons" aid in the resistance against the power which is key in understanding the forms in which their agency is exerted.
+Resistance to the military occupation, hence, is not an end but a means to enable long-term change through evolving practices and long-drawn experiences.
+Women's resistance in funeral processions or religious processions is not a consistent movement but is rather manifested in covert and obscure forms within a limited framework of a militarised setting, as pointed out by Comaroff (1985).
+Through alternative practices and collectivization through these practices, their agency is enhanced.
+Mostly, because these practices enable them to enter the masculine and militarized space.
 It ushers women to arenas that were earlier unexplored - provides a chance for action and opportunity but within a socio-religious structure.
 In Kashmir, the practices associated with mourning have allowed collective control for women and individual unbinding as well.
 Women's agencies are deeply intertwined with their subjectivities, both constantly evolving.